prerana-sl/prerana-sl.github.io/_pages/about.md

 My fascination with neural circuits grew from my background in electrical engineering, where I found how many dynamics of electrical systems mirrored the brain's intricate networks.
 My background comes from an undergraduate degree in electronics and communication engineering.
 For my bachelor's thesis, I created a framework for movement analysis using wearable sensors, to help athletes with rehabilitation and performance enhancement.
 If interested in learning more about the projects I'm involved with, please click [here](prerana-sl.github.io/projects)!

+In my free time, I watch movies and explore cafes (I'm from Chennai, South India, and I LOVE coffee).
+I also quite enjoy writing short stories (find some of them [here](prerana-sl.github.io/misc)!).
+I am also a trained classical dancer, in the Indian dance form Kathak.